 Winter comes, freezes up your windscreen, what you to do, aye?
 Why not 3D Print a windscreen scraper to fulfil all of your ice scraping needs?

 17. Gift Boxes

-Presents are always nicer in gift boxes, there’s a plethora of choice out there.
-Including a rather nice Labyrinth one that you’ll find with no trouble on Thingiverse.
-In order to unlock it, you must follow the correct path, meaning a little bit of work for the recipient.
-So probably one for the cheekiest of gift bearers out there.
+Presents are always nicer in gift boxes.
+There’s a plethora of choice out there, including a rather nice Labyrinth one that you’ll find with no trouble on Thingiverse.
+However, to unlock it, you must follow the correct path, meaning a little bit of work for the recipient.
+So probably one of the cheekiest of gift bearers out there.

 18. Earbud Holders